Tuesday, October 02, 2007

 Ah, DC

 I remember when I was talking to the superintendent who gave me my first job in Vermont.
-"We don't have have any trouble with minorities because we don't have much in the way of minorities," he told me with misplaced satisfaction.
+"We don't have have any trouble with minorities because we don't have much in the

 I came from a district enriched by Hispanics, Filipinos, and a few African-Americans, which was a very good thing, since we were rounded out by the descendents of Okies, some of whom had stills somewhere on their Prunedale properties.
 "I kiulled me a Mexican once," a father actually told me once in a parent conference.